Alex Call Player Props: Nationals vs. Braves

 - Call is hitting .217 with eight doubles, three home runs and 26 walks.

-- He has hit a long ball in three games this year (5.3%), leaving the park in 1.3% of his trips to the plate.
+- In 5.2% of his games this season, he has homered, and 1.3% of his trips to the dish.

-- Call has driven home a run in 14 games this year (24.6%), including more than one RBI in 8.8% of his games and producing three or more of his team's runs on one occasion..

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.